NIOS Sociology 331 Solved Paper’ October 2017

 NIOS Senior Secondary Solved Papers

-4. Why is Auguste Comte called the father of sociology?
+4. What is the scope of sociology?
 2

 5. Differentiate between exogamy and endogamy.
 2